dwjoyce/pythonbook/chapters/Print that out!.rst

 Things to remember
 ------------------

-1. Use the ``print()`` function to display or output any expression onto the screen.
+1. Use the ``print`` function to display or output any expression onto the screen.

 2. Separate the items to print using a comma.

 3. A piece of text can be used by enclosing it in quotation marks, whether using single (e.g. ``'fred'``) or double quotes (e.g. ``"fred"``).

-4. The only operators that can be used with text are addition (i.e. joining strings together, known as concatenation) and multiplication (repetition).
+4. The only arithmetic operators that can be used with text are addition (i.e. joining strings together, known as concatenation) and multiplication (repetition).

 5. Use the ``\n`` for newline, ``\t`` for tab and ``\'`` or ``\"`` (quotation marks) inside strings.